-We hope you find these pages introducing the programs of the School of Pacific and Asian Studies (SPAS) both informative and exciting.
-The University of Hawai‘i at Mānoa has historically made the study of the Pacific and Asia central to its mission, and this is most clearly seen in the establishment of our school devoted to the study of the Pacific and Asia.
+Welcome to the School of Pacific and Asian Studies (SPAS) homepage.
+Here you will find links to pages that introduce our programs: our teaching, research, and outreach activities, and the talented faculty, staff, and students who make SPAS a dynamic center of learning and knowledge production about these important world regions.
+The University of Hawai‘i at Mānoa has long made the study of the Pacific and Asia central to its educational mission, and this is most clearly seen in the establishment of our School devoted to the study of the Pacific and Asia.

-The SPAS web page serves as portal into the 8 centers and 2 academic programs within our school.
-Here prospective students can learn about admission practices, map out possible programs, and contact faculty and staff.
+This web page serves as portal into the 8 area studies centers and 2 academic programs within our school.
+We invite prospective students to explore and learn about admission practices, map out possible programs of study, and make direct contact with our faculty and staff.

-Each of the centers focuses on a region or country within the Pacific and Asia region, and serves as a place where students and faculty can interact, learn, and study about that area or country.
-The centers also sponsor frequent community activities that help enhance a broad understanding and appreciation of the societies and cultures of the area or country.
+Each of the 8 centers focuses on single region or country within the Pacific and Asian region, and serves as a place where students and faculty can interact, learn, and study about that area or country in depth across a range of academic disciplines.
+The centers also sponsor frequent community activities that contribute to a broad understanding and appreciation of the societies and cultures of the area or country.
 Because Hawai‘i is blessed with many cultural traditions, these centers also play an important role in fostering understanding among our Islands’ multi-ethnic communities.
-The academic programs, Pacific Islands Studies and Asian Studies, house the actual courses that forward an interdisciplinary approach to the study of the Pacific and Asia.
+The academic programs awarding undergraduate and graduate degrees, Pacific Islands Studies and Asian Studies, house the actual courses that comprise our interdisciplinary approach to the study of the Pacific and Asia.